mvanniekerk/musicbrainz_search/doc/elastic_query_tests.md

 ```
 Note that a keyword field cannot have an analyzer (or at least a custom analyzer).

-Since the search of tokens that were spelled as unicodes kept giving empty results (Dvorak), I decided to change the
+Since the search of tokens that were spelled as unicode kept giving empty results (Dvorak), I decided to change the
 index settings.

 Use the snippet above to instantiate the database.